delvtech/agent0/README.md

 ## Examples

 Python files in the `examples/` folder should be executable from the repository root.
-Run them with the -h flag to see argument options.
-The Jupyter notebooks contained in `examples/notebooks/` should be run locally using [Jupyter](https://jupyter.org/install), [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), or something equivalent.
+The Jupyter notebook `examples/tutorial.ipynb` should be run locally using [Jupyter](https://jupyter.org/install), [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), or something equivalent.

 ## Contributions